0x2397/automatic-octo-waffle/README.md

 **Template Methods**

 Template methods allow the definition of required steps in a particular Jenkins run with the templating engine.
-Steps not implemented are replaced with a no-op step logging _"step x is not implemented"._
+Steps not implemented are replaced with a no-op step logging _"step x is not implemented"._ These can also be conditional